riot/examples/webpack/README.md

 # Webpack

 This is a simple example of using webpack with riot.
+It uses webpack loader [riotjs-loader](https://github.com/esnunes/riotjs-loader).

 ## Run locally